mucaho/jnetrobust/README.md

 * currently no congestion control - unlike TCP
    [future releases](https://github.com/mucaho/jnetrobust/issues/11) may include this feature

-Why should you use it?
+Why should I use it?
 ----------------------
 If you don't need reliability, use UDP.
 If you need reliability and you can wait for it to be validated, use TCP.
 If you need reliability, but you benefit from receiving unvalidated data with no latency, try JNetRobust.

-How do you use it?
+How do I use it?
 ------------------
 It is a library and imposes no restrictions on how you use it:
 * the protocol maintains an internal state, that is updated every time you use it